BerryWorksSoftware/edi-json/README.md

 | [JSON to EDI](#json-to-edi-with-premium-edition)
 | [EDI to YAML](#edi-to-yaml-coming-soon)

+**News Flash**: While this repository has been quiet for a while, the underlying EDI framework has been actively maintained and enhanced.
+It is now the "EDI engine" within a new REST API providing these same EDI to JSON services plus much more, packaged for use on-premise to allow easy integration into your EDI workflows without transmitting data beyond your secured environment.
+Try it out at https://github.com/RBMayberry/BerryWave-EDI-API/

 # EDI to JSON,  JSON to EDI
 EDI transactions can be transformed, or *serialized*, into JSON objects to simplify processing and/or increase human readability.